ch2343/scCRAFTplus/README.md

 The evaluating procedure `obtain_embeddings()` saves the integrated latent representation of cells in `adata.obsm['X_scCRAFT']` directly, which can be used for downstream integrative analysis.
 The adata.obs["Predict_label"] is the reliable prediction of cell types from the algorithm.

 ### Scenario Two: Without information of cell type labels
-**This is when you do not have any additional information about cell types.
-You can always adopt this algorithm to improve the integration performance even if the markers for the tissue is not among the list (you can try PBMC markers instead).**
+**This scenario is applicable when no additional cell type information is available.
+The algorithm can still improve integration performance, even in the absence of tissue-specific markers.
+In such cases, alternative marker sets, such as those for PBMCs, can be effectively utilized.**

 Similarly from the anndata matrices, we perform the traditional analysis pipeline to preprocess the data.
 We perform the auto-annotation based on the marker lists.
 We have predefine our marker list from Azimuth for users for different tissues.